downson-lang/downson/SPECIFICATION.md

 #### Emphasis Syntax

-Keys on the **current object** can be registered using the so-called *emphasis syntax*.
+Keys on the **current object** can be registered using the so-called *emphasis syntax* which is based on the [GFM Emphasis](https://github.github.com/gfm/#emphasis-and-strong-emphasis) syntax.
 The emphasis syntax consists of the following:

   * a mandatory `.` (dot) character,
   * a mandatory string describing the key name,